hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/app-stacks-concept.md

 multiple-stacks-production-eu   cdktf.out/stacks/multiple-stacks-production-eu
 ```

-### Limitations
+### Current Limitations

+#### Deployments

 At the moment all Terraform operations are limited to a single stack.
 In order to run `diff`, `deploy` or `destroy`, a target stack has to be specified.
 A deploy command like `cdktf deploy multiple-stacks-dev` will work and all Terraform operations will run in the folder `cdktf.out/stacks/multiple-stacks-dev`.

 Omitting the target stack by running a plain `cdktf deploy` will result in error.
 This will change in future versions, where support for targeting all or a subset of stacks will be added.

+Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/650) when you're interested in this feature.

-### Cross Stack References
+#### Cross Stack References

 Referencing resources from another stack is not yet supported automatically.
 It can be achieved manually by using Outputs and the Remote State data source.

 Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/651) when you're interested in this feature.

 ### Migration from `<= 0.2`